 I’ve always been passionate about clinical operations and process development.
 These passions stem from my hands-on experience at the bedside.
 My ability to bring together teams, nurture collaborations, and devise efficient strategies underpins my work and drives my commitment to the healthcare sector.

 Having risen to the rank of Captain during my tenure in the Army, I appreciate that every individual’s contribution is essential to the success of any mission.
 My meticulous attention to detail, problem-solving skills, and focus on team synergy are essential elements in my approach to implementing injury prevention programs like Safe Patient Handling.

 My clinical experiences, particularly those related to manual patient lifting and moving, serve as valuable insights.
 My commitment is towards reducing caregivers’ risk of injury while maintaining the high quality of patient care.
 I am proud to have shared my expertise in several articles in American Nurse Today, the official publication of the American Nurses Association.

-Roric has provided consultative Safe Patient Handling / injury prevention services to several hospital organizations around the country.
-Among those include: St. Joseph Hospital in Houston, TX, University of Alabama Birmingham Hospital in Birmingham, AL, Baptist Hospital South in Jacksonville, FL, and Mercy Hospital in Miami, FL.
-Roric has continued to provide these services to clients who seek his assistance.
+My consultancy services in Safe Patient Handling and injury prevention have brought about positive changes in several U.S. hospital organizations, including St. Joseph Hospital in Houston, TX, University of Alabama Birmingham Hospital in Birmingham, AL, Baptist Hospital South in Jacksonville, FL, and Mercy Hospital in Miami, FL.

 Contact Roric to discuss how to transform the success of your organization.